 Robo Advisors in Asia – Trend:

-As a previous wealth manager, I believe that the traditional wealth management business is outdated and is in need for disruption.
+As a previous wealth manager, I believe that the traditional wealth management business is outdated and is in need of disruption.
 Robo advisors are growing at breakneck speed.
 The global AuM of Robo advisors is forecasted to reach $450 billion in 2020.

 Many Gen Xers are wary of financial advisors, having gone through 2 financial crises in the last decade.
 The rise of Robo advisors can be attributed to millennials comfort with technology and distrust of financial institutions.
 For mass market consumers, face-to-face interaction is not as highly regarded as clients in the private banking sector.